nvd2710/KidShield/README.md

 ---
 ## 📝 License
-This project is licensed under the [Yousaf Open License (YOL)](LICENSE).
+This project is licensed under the [MIT)](LICENSE).
 Please provide credit and link back to this repository when using or modifying the code.
+If possible.

 ---